QuantEcon/lecture-python-intro/lectures/greek_square.md

 ## Introduction

+This lecture can be viewed as a sequel to this QuantEcon lecture {doc}`eigenvalues and eigenvectors <eigen_I>`

-This lectures provides an  example of **invariant subspace** methods for analyzing linear difference equations.
+It  provides an  example of how eigen vectors isolate  **invariant subspaces** that help construct and analyze solutions of  linear difference equations.

+When vector $x_t$ starts in an invariant subspace, iterating the different equation keeps $x_{t+j}$ in that subspace for all $j \geq 1$.

-These methods are applied throughout applied economic dynamics, for example, in this QuantEcon lecture {doc}`money financed government deficits and inflation <money_inflation>`
+Invariant subspace methods are used throughout applied economic dynamics, for example, in this QuantEcon lecture {doc}`money financed government deficits and inflation <money_inflation>`

-Our approach in this lecture is to illustrate the method with an ancient example, one that ancient Greek mathematicians used to compute square roots of positive integers.
+Our approach here  is to illustrate the method with an ancient example, one that ancient Greek mathematicians used to compute square roots of positive integers.

+## Perfect Squares and Irrational Numbers

 An integer is called a **perfect square** if its square root is also an integer.